-In the battle of managed hosting vs. unmanaged hosting, anyone who isn’t already an experienced user will want to get managed hosting, as it does seem like a more attractive option.
+In the battle of managed hosting vs. unmanaged hosting, any inexperienced user will want to get managed hosting.
+It might seem like a more attractive option.
 If you don’t want to spend extra money on server management, managed hosting might also be the better option.
 However, you need to bear in mind that a managed hosting service, such as a managed WordPress hosting service, usually carries restrictions.
 For example, if the server is mainly made for WordPress, this might render you incapable of running other types of websites.
 This means that users lose a lot of flexibility, and you might need it at some point.

 When you’re looking into a dedicated server or VPS, you should also know that those managed services often support only a small set of operating systems.
-What this means is that if you, or someone on your team, use a Ubuntu based OS, you might find out that your distribution isn’t supported on the managed hosting service.
-This should be checked before you commit, as it may lead to you spending money and getting nothing.
+What this means is that if you, or someone on your team, use an Ubuntu-based OS, you might find out that your distribution isn’t supported by the managed hosting service.
+You should check this before you commit, as it may lead to you spending money and getting nothing.

-There are people who know enough about server management to be comfortable to take things into their own hands and get an unmanaged hosting service which they would manage themselves.
-However, if you don’t have enough experience, you’re better off with a paid, managed hosting service.
-This gives you the peace of mind when you know that the host will take care of all management, and you don’t have to hire outside help.
+There are people who know enough about server management to be comfortable to take things into their own hands.
+They definitively can get an unmanaged hosting service which they would manage themselves.
+However, if you don’t have enough experience, you have to go for a paid, managed hosting vs. unmanaged hosting service.
+This gives you the peace of mind when you know that the host will take care of all management.
+And you don’t have to hire outside help.

 The decision is one that you should think about thoroughly before pulling the trigger.
-If you opt for an unmanaged server, you must be absolutely sure that you can afford the maintenance, both in terms of experience and money, as it is by no means an easy job.
+If you opt for an unmanaged server, you must be absolutely sure that you can afford the maintenance.
+It is about both experience and money, as it is by no means an easy job.
 If you can’t devote enough time to it, don’t bother at all.

-As far as managed servers go, if you need complete control and root access, they might not be the best way to go.
+As far as managed servers go, if you need complete control and root access, they might not fit you best.
 Even though there are hosting companies that give you root access to the servers, managed servers usually cost more and give you much less control.
 It is a matter of freedom or convenience, whichever you prefer more.

 All things considered, this is truly a tough call.
 There are some providers, such as HostGator, that might give you a hybrid solution, and give you complete root access to the server, and even give you some support as well.
-If you find that an unmanaged server is too much for you to handle, but a fully managed hosting plan doesn’t give you all the control you want and need, you might opt for a semi-managed solution, which is the best of both worlds.
+There also can be the situations that you can find that an unmanaged server is too much for you to handle.
+Also, a fully managed hosting plan doesn’t give you all the control you want and need.
+In this particular case, you might opt for a semi-managed solution, which is the best of both worlds.

-The bottom line takes a good, thorough thinking to get to, and you will need to be absolutely certain of your decision.
-The main differentiators are control, cost, and flexibility, and once you’ve got all that figured out, you may go ahead and pull the trigger.
+The bottom line takes a good, thorough thinking to get to.
+And you will need to be absolutely certain of your decision.
+The main differentiators represent the following: control, cost, and flexibility.
+Once you’ve got all that figured out, you may go ahead and pull the trigger.

 2 FREE RESOURCES TO INCREASE PAGE SPEED AND GOOGLE RANKING